-Bellingham Public Schools will be closed beginning Monday, March 16 through Friday, April 24, or until further notice.
+Bellingham Public Schools are closed through the end of the school year.
 Please continue to stay connected and refer here for the latest updates regarding nutrition.

 Families can go to the following schools to pick up meals: